1j01/jspaint/README.md

   Images that are partially transparent will automatically open in Transparent mode.
   To enable transparency for an image, go to **Image > Attributes...** or press <kbd>Ctrl+E</kbd>, select Transparent, and hit Okay.
-  Then you'll want to remove some of the background.
+  Then you'll want to remove some of the backgrounds.
   You can use the Eraser tool a bit, then use the Color Picker to pick up where you erased and then use the Fill tool to remove bigger areas.
 * Animated [GIF][]s
-  (yes, that entails a fully featured (but simple) animation editor). - Currently you can only make GIFs of the document *history*, with <kbd>Ctrl+Shift+G</kbd> or from the Extras menu.
+  (yes, that entails a fully-featured (but simple) animation editor). - Currently, you can only make GIFs of the document *history*, with <kbd>Ctrl+Shift+G</kbd> or from the Extras menu.
 * Animated Transparent [APNG][]s
   (better than GIFs, but with less support)
 * Multi-size Icons ([ICO][] for windows and [ICNS][] for mac)
 * [Scalable Vector Graphics][SVG] (kidding) -
-  Actually, it could always open SVG files in browsers that can handle SVGs, and I've made it try not to save over the original SVG.
+  It could always open SVG files in browsers that can handle SVGs, and I've made it try not to save over the original SVG.
   That's pretty decent SVG support for a 100% raster image editor.
 * [Text files][TXT] (definitely just kidding maybe)